ibm-cloud-docs/natural-language-understanding/getting-started.md

     1. Sign up for a free {{site.data.keyword.Bluemix_notm}} account or log in.
     1. Click **Create**.
 - Copy the credentials to authenticate to your service instance:
+    1. On the service dashboard, click the **Service credentials** tab.
     1. Click **Show** to view your credentials.
     1. Copy the `username`, `password`, and `url` values.
 - Make sure you have cURL: